dasch-swiss/dsp-api/docs/01-introduction/standoff-rdf.md

 such as [eXist](http://exist-db.org), but this still does not allow for queries that include text as well as non-textual data not stored in XML.

-By storing markup as RDF, DSP-API can search for markup structures in the same way that it searches for any RDF data structure.
+By storing markup as RDF, DSP-API can search for markup structures in the same way as it searches for any RDF data structure.
 This makes it possible to do searches that combine text-related criteria with other sorts of criteria.
 For example, if persons and events are represented as resources, and texts are represented in Standoff/RDF, a text can contain